 It was not until 1911 that Mt Potts became a station in its own right.
-Earlier, it was a part of Hakatere, the original run, which bordered the northern boundary of mt Possession and it took in lands between the Rangitata and Potts Rivers and and extended north to the Ashburton River.
-For a period its western boundary extended as far as the Clyde and Lawrence rivers, to join Stronechrubie.
+Earlier it was part of Hakatere – the original run – which bordered the northern boundary of Mt Possession, and the lands between the Rangitata and Potts rivers, and north to the Ashburton River.

+During the next three years, Potts took up further land to the west and later added the Jumped Up Downs run.
 While he had a reputation as an expert stockman, particularly with cattle, Potts never actually lived on his run.
-Phillips from within the flaps of an aging tent, managed the run for Potts until they eventually erected a homestead on the banks of Potts River.
+It was his brother in-law Henry Phillips, who managed the run (from within the flaps of an aging tent), before they built a homestead on the banks of Potts River.

-During 1911, the leases for Hakatere came up for renewal.
-Divided into two parts, the run was put to a ballot.
-The part that faced Ashburton where the homestead and much of the freehold was located continued to be know as Hakatere.
-While the remaining half, lying between Potts and Rangitata Rivers was secured by the Johnstone family and renamed Mt Potts.
+During 1991, the leases for Hakatere came up for renewal.
+The land was divided into two parts and the run was put to ballot.
+The land that faced Ashburton where the homestead was located continued to be known as Hakatere, while the other half, lying between the Potts and Rangitata rivers was secured by the Johnstone family and renamed Mt Potts.

-Bruce Hay took over 7,200 sheep on his purchase in 1939 but decided not to winter his hoggets away reduced this to 6,000.
-Bruce and his wife Kathleen were married in 1940 and returned home by foot carrying their presents over the partially constructed Potts Bridge.
-Within a short time Bruce joined the N.Z. forces overseas, where he served with distinction.
+In 1924 the property was purchased by Cotty Burdon for $30,000 including stock.
+Burdon, who was an Oxford University Scholar and WWI veteran, held the property until 1939.
+Bruce Hay took over 7,200 sheep on his purchase in 1939, marrying his wife Kathleen the following year.
+Within a short time Hay joined the New Zealand Allied Forces overseas, where he served with distinction.
 Throughout the war, Kath lived at Mt Potts employing managers to run the property.

-In 1947 the property was sold and run with Mt Possession and Hakatere for a 10 year period.
-Early in this time many of the best river flats were washed away in a series of floods.
-Grazing estimated at around 1500 ewes was lost.
+In 1947 the property was sold and run jointly with Mt Possession and Hakatere for 10 years.
+Early in this time, many of the best river flats were washed away in a series of floods, and more than 1500 ewes were lost.

 Watch this video to get an idea of what it was like to live and work in the high country back then.
 Although to tell the truth not much has changed since then!

-Arthur Urquhart from Erewhon bought the lease in 1957.
-At this point Mt Potts was regarded as an uneconomic unit required to be run with a neighboring station.In 1964, he exchanged a freehold area at Erewhon for a special recreational lease of 70 acres and a ski field area at Mt Potts.
-Naming this Erewhon Park he developed the ski field area and converted the original Mt Potts homestead, shearer’s quarters and wool shed into an accommodation and restaurant complex.
-The remainder of the station continued to be run with Erewhon.
-Within a short amount of time large numbers of people were coming into the area to enjoy its remoteness and beauty.
+Arthur Urquhart from Erewhon purchased the lease in 1957.
+Seven years later (1964), Urquhart exchanged a freehold area at Erewhon for a special recreational lease of 70 acres and a ski field area at Mt Potts.
+Naming this Erewhon Park, Urquhart developed the ski field and converted the original Mt Potts homestead, shearers’ quarters and wool shed into an accommodation and restaurant lodge.
+Large numbers of people flocked to the area to enjoy its remoteness and beauty.